Becton Dickinson beats profit estimates on strong demand for COVID-19 tests

-(Reuters) - Becton Dickinson and Co BDX.N beat quarterly profit estimates on Thursday and forecast full-year revenue growth in the range of high-single to low-double digits, as the medical device maker benefits from strong demand for its COVID-19 diagnostic tests.
+(Reuters) - Medical technology company Becton Dickinson and Co BDX.N beat fourth-quarter profit estimates on Thursday, fueled by strong demand for its COVID-19 diagnostic tests.

-Medical device makers are now betting on COVID-19 tests to offset a slump in demand for non-emergency procedures, as patients continue to defer these surgeries due to the pandemic.

-“With relatively low expectations heading into the quarter, we believe the stronger-than-expected results and good FY guidance should satisfy investors today,” said JP Morgan analyst Robbie Marcus.
+Demand for point-of-care tests like the ones made by Becton and rival Abbott Laboratories ABT.N has shot up in recent weeks as countries strain to contain a second wave of coronavirus infections.

-Becton's COVID-19 testing sales totaled more than $440 million in the fourth quarter, while rival Abbott Laboratories' ABT.N tests brought in $881 million in sales in the most recent reported quarter.
+The company’s COVID-19 testing sales totaled more than $440 million in the fourth quarter.

 Net profit attributable to shareholders was $105 million, or 36 cents per share, in the quarter ended Sept.
 30, compared to net earnings of $125 million, or 45 cents per share, last year.